MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 ## -remarks

 The `PcwUnregister` function closes the specified counterset registration.
 Instances owned by the counterset registration are automatically closed.
-These instances should not be accessed by the provider while the counter set is being unregistered or after the counter set is unregistered.
+These instances should not be accessed by the provider while the counterset is being unregistered or after the counterset is unregistered.

 Before the provider uses this function, the provider must call the [PcwRegister](nf-wdm-pcwregister.md) function to create a registration.